Tours & Admissions

 Visit the Mansion House

-The Mansion House is open year-round excepting major holidays* with regularly scheduled house tours and other public programs.
+The Mansion House is open year-round excepting major holidays* with guided tours by appointment and self-guided tours during business hours.
 We look forward to your visit.
 Most of our exhibit areas are wheelchair accessible, but not all.
 Some doorways are too narrow for wheelchairs to pass through.

 Visitor parking is free and available in designated spaces along the front drive, along The Vineyard opposite the Mansion House, and in the north parking lot off Skinner Road.
 Wheelchair-accessible parking is designated in the north parking lot.